 The 2018 Hyundai Santa Fe XL has an excellent 4.5-star reliability rating that gives it an impressive ranking of third place out of 26 midsize SUVs.
 It boasts a low average annual ownership cost of $464 and it goes in for repairs less frequently than other cars in its class and other vehicles in general.
 It’s also much less likely to need serious repairs.

 In 2018, it was the No. 1 most affordable midsize SUV, according to U.S. News.
 The original MSRP starts around $25,000 and goes up to $41,300, depending on the trim package.
 But you can get one now for $19,086-$34,476.

-The MINI is built for endurance.
-And in 2018, MINI outfitted three Cooper S E Countryman ALL4 hybrid models for an official road trip on the Panamericana, the world’s longest driveable road, from the U.S. to Argentina.
-You can expect to spend $24,149-$31,673 on the 2018 Countryman, which U.S. News gave 4 out of 5 stars for reliability, based on J.D.
+The Mini is built for endurance.
+And in 2018, Mini outfitted three Cooper S E Countryman ALL4 hybrid models for an official road trip on the Panamericana, the world’s longest drivable road, from the U.S. to Argentina.
+You can expect to spend $24,149-$31,673 on the 2018 Countryman, which U.S. News gave 4 out of 5 stars for reliability based on the J.D.
 Power and Associates U.S. Vehicle Dependability Study.